liuxi952/Lizard_Interpreter/README.md

 ## How to Run

-1. Compile Lizard/Lizard/Lizard.cpp with a C++17-compatible compiler.
-2. Run the generated executable and pass a .cl script file as an argument:
+1. You can run the executable file directly in the folder and pass in a .cl script file

 ```bash
 Lizard.exe test.cl